-Tap water is drinkable here, and with the exception of HIV/AIDS, there’s little need to worry about health issues in Cape Town.
-But hundreds do die daily from HIV/AIDS, so make sure you protect yourself while having sex.
-For more information on health in South Africa, read Lonely Planet’s Healthy Travel Africa and South Africa, Lesotho & Swaziland.
+With the exception of HIV/AIDS, there’s little need to worry about health issues in Cape Town.
+Having said that, hundreds do die daily from HIV/AIDS, so make sure you protect yourself while having sex.

-Medical services here are of a high standard; make sure you have health insurance and be prepared to pay for services immediately.
-In an emergency call 107 (landlines only), or 021-480 7700 if using a mobile phone, for directions to the nearest hospital.
+Medical services in Cape Town are of a high standard; make sure you have health insurance and be prepared to pay for services immediately.
+In an emergency call 107 from a landline (or 112 from a mobile) for directions to the nearest hospital.

 Many doctors make house calls; look under ‘Medical’ in the phone book or ask at your hotel.

-Netcare Christiaan Barnard Memorial Hospital The best private hospital.
-Reception is on the 8th floor.
+Netcare Christiaan Barnard Memorial Hospital Excellent private hospital.

 Netcare Travel Clinic For vaccinations and travel health advice.

-Groote Schuur Hospital In an emergency, you can go directly to the casualty (emergency) department.
+Groote Schuur Hospital Has a casualty (emergency) department.